Best Microbiology Laboratory Techniques in Pharmaceuticals

 The advantages of the membrane filtration technique include:

-– Large samples volumes can be tested
+– Large sample volumes can be tested

 – Allows isolation and enumeration of discrete colonies of bacteria